How to Prepare Your Cut Flower Garden Bed for the Spring Season

 Check out my favorite garden supplies and tools for the growing season.
 Whether you’re looking for potting soil or deer repellent, you’ll find what I use in my own garden.

-Make sure you have enough gloves on hand, as well as compost, mulch, and any specific soil amendments that your garden might need to prepare a flower bed for spring.
+Make sure you have enough gloves on hand, compost, mulch, and any specific soil amendments your garden might need to prepare a flower bed for spring.

 Opt for organic mulches and compost to enrich your soil naturally.